haroldmeza/flip-game/README.md

 # Flip game
-A simple flip game to put in practice your memory, it was made it in react with typeScript and MaterialUI, it could be better, fell free to make whatever you want
+A simple flip game to put in practice your memory, it was made it in react with typeScript, talwindcss and MaterialUI, it could be better, fell free to make whatever you want
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.